SoultatosStefanos/dbc/docs/classes.md

 Effectively used, when the DBC_THROW build flag macro is defined.

-In order to observe the contract violation context debug info (file, function, etc), the inherited, public, accessor method dbc::contract_violation::what() can be used, in order to obtain an std::string representation.
-Additionally, the violation context can be obtained with the member function dbc::contract_violation::context().
+In order to observe the contract violation context debug info (file, function, etc), the member function dbc::contract_violation::context() can be used.